 How Does ColdSculpt Work?

-When stubborn fat is cold sculpted during treatment, the skin cells can withhold the extreme, calibrated cooling.
-However, fat cells cannot withstand extreme cooling, and they will become hard or brittle.
-The fat cells willeventually freeze, causing the cell’s membrane to rupture.
+When stubborn fat is cold sculpted during treatment, the skin cells can withstand the extreme, calibrated cooling.
+However, fat cells cannot withstand extreme cooling, and they become hard or brittle.
+The fat cells eventually freeze, causing the cell’s membrane to rupture.
 When the membrane cracks, the cell can no longer store fat.
 When this occurs, the cell becomes useless and dies.
 After the cells die, they process out of the body as waste.
-When they have been eliminated, fat cells cannot regrow.
-The cells will be gone for good.
+Once eliminated, fat cells cannot regrow.
+The cells are gone for good.

 If you wish to visualize how cold Sculpting works, think of sticking a bowl of melted butter and a glass of water into the cold refrigerator.
-Wheneach is exposed to the cool temperatures, the butter becomes hard, whereas the glass of water does not change.
-This demonstration shows how watercan easily withstand cold temperatures while the melted butter cannot This same principle holds true when you compare fat cells with skin cells that consist mostly of water.
-When stubborn fat is cold sculpted, the skin tolerates the cool while the fat cells die.
+When exposed to the cool temperatures, the butter becomes hard, whereas the glass of water remains unchanged.
+This demonstration shows how water withstands temperatures that freeze fat.
+This same principle holds true when you compare skin cells, which contain mostly water with fat cells.
+When stubborn fat is cold sculpted, the skin tolerates the cool while the fat cells become hard and brittle.

 Related Article: What is CoolSculpting >>